Richard J. Sullivan: District court service

 On February 15, 2007, Sullivan was nominated by President George W. Bush to the seat on the United States District Court for the Southern District of New York vacated by Judge Michael Mukasey, who assumed senior status on August 1, 2006.
 Sullivan was confirmed by the United States Senate by a 99–0 vote on June 28, 2007, and received his commission on August 1, 2007.
 Sullivan was among the "Judges to Watch" named in the September 2012 issue of The American Lawyer.
 Sullivan sits on the executive board of the New York American Inn of Court and is an adjunct professor at Fordham University School of Law, where he teaches courses on white collar crime and trial advocacy, and Columbia Law School, where he teaches a course on sentencing.
 In 2015, Above the Law listed Sullivan as one of several District Court "feeder" judges who have sent multiple former clerks on to Supreme Court clerkships.
-His service on the district court terminated on October 25, 2018, upon elevation to the United States Court of Appeals for the Second Circuit.
+His service on the district court terminated on October 25, 2018, when he was elevated to the court of appeals.